Bis(2-chloroethyl)sulfide: Synthesis

-In the Meyer method, thiodiglycol is produced from chloroethanol and potassium sulfide, and the resulting diol is then treated with phosphorus trichloride:
+In the Meyer method, thiodiglycol is produced from chloroethanol and sodium sulfide, and the resulting diol is then treated with phosphorus trichloride:

 In the Meyer–Clarke method, concentrated hydrochloric acid (HCl) is used instead of PCl3:

 Thionyl chloride and phosgene, the latter of which is also a choking agent, have also been used as chlorinating agents.
 These compounds have the added advantage in that if they are used in excess, they remain as impurities in the finished product and can therefore produce additional mechanisms of toxicity.

 Reactions

 The idealized combustion of mustard gas in oxygen produces hydrochloric acid and sulfuric acid, in addition to carbon dioxide and water:

 Bis(2-chloroethyl)sulfide reacts with sodium hydroxide, giving divinyl sulfide: